haavardlian/subnetter/README.md

 # subnetter
-Python script for generating repetitive config files from a JSON description of IPv4 networks
+Python script for generating repetitive config files from a JSON description of ip networks

 ## Usage